AmeyaWagh/3D_object_recognition/README.md

 ![3D_Object_REC](doc/obj_det.png)

-### DISCLAIMER: project is still in development stage
+### DISCLAIMER: project is still in development stage, I try to keep master branch as updated and functional as possible.

 ## Nodes
 ```